bespoyasov/refactor-like-a-superhero/manuscript-en/11-side-effects.md

 function getLogEntry(id: Id<LogEntry>): LogEntry {}
 ```

 From the types, we can assume that this function somehow _gets_ data from the logs.
-It can become a surprise if in the implementation we see:
+It can become a surprise if, in the implementation, we see:

 ```ts
 function getLogEntry(id: Id<LogEntry>): LogEntry {